 Barbara Colt is a longtime advocate and activist promoting true equality for women including comprehensive reproductive health care.
 Former Board chair of the R.I.
 Women’s Political Caucus and Planned Parenthood of R.I.
 Board member, Women’s Development Corp. and former Executive Director of the R.I.
 Community Health Center Association.

-Jocelyn Foye, a Connecticut native brings her artistic training and experience as a contemporary feminist sculptor and design professor to the movement.
-Jocelyn is presently the Marketing and Design Lead for the Oakland-based software company, Crow Canyon Software, working out of the Wakefield office.
-She is a recipient of the 2014 NEA and City of Long Beach, CA Arts Grant and the prestigious Emerging Visual Artist fellow with the California Community Foundation.
-In addition to being the director of TWP and The Womxn Project Education Fund, Jocelyn is involved with the Hera Gallery, the fifth oldest woman-initiated art space in America, the not-for-profit Providence Biennial, as well as a Girl Scout troop leader for her daughter.
+Jocelyn Foye (Director) is a Connecticut native who brings her artistic training and experience as a contemporary feminist sculptor and design professor to the movement.
+Jocelyn is presently the Marketing Director and Design Lead for the Oakland-based software company, Crow Canyon Software, working out of the Wakefield office.
+She is a recipient of the 2014 NEA and City of Long Beach, CA Arts Grant and the prestigious Emerging Visual Artist fellow with the California Community Foundation having lived there for thirteen years before coming back to New England.

 Stephanie Olarte is a first-generation American and proud daughter of a Colombian Immigrant.
 Stephanie was born and raised in Rhode Island where she acts as the RI State Program Coordinator for the Hispanic Federation where she develops programs to uplift and empower the Latinx community.
 Stephanie is the Founder and Executive Director of Caneiwalk, an organization that seeks to empower youth with disabilities and provide opportunities for leadership development.